carbon-language/carbon-lang/docs/design/generics/details.md

 **Comparison with other languages:**
 [This feature is called "Supertraits" in Rust](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#using-supertraits-to-require-one-traits-functionality-within-another-trait).

+**Note:** The design for this feature is continued in a later section.
+FIXME

 ### Interface extension

 When implementing an interface, we should allow implementing the aliased names